The Bible says in Genesis 26:1-5 And there was a famine in the land, beside the first

 wells of water, which they had digged in the days of

-Abraham his father; for the philistines had stopped them after the death of
+Abraham his father; for the Philistines had stopped them after the death of

 Abraham.
 This verse reminds us of one of the realities of life.
 Things